fabioplaka/react-browse-videos/README.md

 To run this project, you need to clone and than run:
 * npm install

 to install the dependencies.
-And than you need to run
+And than you need to run:
 * npm start

 to start the application.